maaaaaaaaaaaaaaaax/www-design/README.md

 ## Schedule

-- **6 sessions**: 2 blocks of 3 meetings (each 2 hours)
+- **6 sessions**: 2 blocks of 3 - 4 meetings (each 2 hours)
+- **3 working sessions**: time and dates will be organised with the students
+- **1 review session**: (Felix & Max) collect project works, assets.
-- Two meeting blocks separated by a few weeks for independent working and project development
+- Two meeting blocks
+- Working sessions for independent working and project development
 - First block: Website creation
 - Second block: Website deployment